 The Mountains-to-Sea Trail (MST) of North Carolina is a 935-mile trail consisting of footpaths, roads and state bike routes across the state.
 While the trail is far from complete, there are about 190 miles in the mountains for you to hike.
 In the Asheville area, this backcountry hiking trail (white blaze) roughly follows with Blue Ridge Parkway.
 This section of the MST has been designated a National Recreation Trail, crossing expansive forests, wildflower gardens, major rivers and historic sites.
 The entire trail stretches from Clingman's Dome in Great Smoky Mountains National Park to Jockey's Ridge State Park on the Outer Banks.
 When completed, this trail will connect 37 counties, including numerous cities, state parks, and U.S. Forest Service lands.

-Closest to Asheville, you can access the Mountains to Sea Trail at the Folk Art Center and local's favorite Rattlesnake Lodge Trail.
+Closest to Asheville, you can access the Mountains to Sea Trail at the Folk Art Center and local's favorite Rattlesnake Lodge Trail (where it crossed Ox Creek Road near the Parkway).
 Within a short drive of Asheville, you can reach several excellent parts of the Mountains to Sea Trail as it follows the Blue Ridge Parkway, including a 60-mile section from Mount Pisgah in the south to Craggy Gardens in the north.

 You can take a leisurely, short stroll or an extended strenuous hike.
 No camping is allowed along trail in the sections near the Blue Ridge Parkway.
 Camping is available in the Pisgah National Forest off trail and in campgrounds, including Mt.
 Pisgah and Black Mountain Campground.

 The trail is unofficially divided into sections to better tackle it.
 Here are the sections near Asheville:

 Section 7: Pisgah Inn to Folk Art Center on the Blue Ridge Parkway (31 miles)